RotorHazard/RotorHazard/doc/Event Setup Guide.md

 - Run races

 ## Set Frequencies
-Choose which set of requencies you will use for the event.
+Choose which set of frequencies you will use for the event.
 From `Settings`, open `Frequency Setup`.
 Select a frequency for each seat and set unused seats to *Disabled*.

-- Frequencies are

 ## Clear Existing Data (if needed)
 From `Format`, open `Data Management`.
 Use the options here to reset or remove outdated information.